Best IT Asset Management Tools in 2026: Compared for Hybrid IT Teams

 Step 3: Evaluate discovery depth

 If you’re still entering assets manually, you’re already behind.
 Look for tools with automated discovery that covers your specific environment.
 Agentless scanning for broad visibility, optional agents for deep endpoint data, and cloud API connectors for AWS and Azure are the minimum for hybrid environments in 2026.
+For a dedicated comparison of cloud-specific platforms, see best enterprise cloud asset management software.

 Step 4: Assess lifecycle and compliance needs